 - Hire a tricycle or jeepney from Tagaytay to Talisay.

 - Fire Lake Grill

 Love this?
-Explore the entire list of things to do in Tagaytay before you plan your trip.
+Explore the entire list of places to visit in Tagaytay before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Tagaytay and book an accommodation of your choice.